 Ready to jump on the Water Beads bandwagon?

-One big asterisk: water beads look delicious but absolutely cannot be eaten so you need to wait until your child has graduated from the “I taste test everything” phase.
-My son was approved for water beads at 25 months old.
-My daughter had to wait until 30 months old.
-Know your child and do what’s best for them.
+Water beads look delicious but absolutely cannot be eaten so you need to wait until your child has graduated from the “I taste test everything” phase.

 Growing water beads is an activity itself!

 Water beads start out needle head tiny and grow all day in water.
 Watching them grow might just be our favorite part of water beads.

 It’s like watching Christmas grow from a tiny polka dot in a Pyrex bowl.

 RELATED: Here are even more water bead activities!

 Here are some ways we’ve played with these fun little activity gems over the years.
 We absolutely love them!

 Consider this the first date with water beads.
 “Hi, how are you?
 What do you do?”